aradhyapavan/Machine-Learning-Projects/Analytics Vidya/Titanic_Survivor_Prediction-master/README.md

-## Titanic_Survivor_Prediction: Predicting Survival on the Unsinkable Ship
+## Titanic Survivor Prediction: Predicting Survival on the Titanic Ship

 This repository houses the code and analysis for a Machine Learning project aimed at predicting the survival of passengers aboard the RMS Titanic.
 Explore the tragic incident through the lens of data science and build a model that sheds light on factors influencing survival rates.